rapid7/insightconnect-plugins/presto/help.md

 # Description

 [Presto](https://prestodb.io/) is an open source distributed SQL query engine for running interactive analytic queries against data sources of all sizes ranging from gigabytes to petabytes.
+The Presto plugin will allow you to run database operations with Presto.

 This plugin utilizes the [PyHive](https://github.com/dropbox/PyHive) library.
-The Presto plugin will allow you to run database operations with Presto.

 # Key Features

-* Run a database operation
+* Run a PrestoDB database operation

 # Requirements

-* Credentials for your DB
+* PrestoDB credentials
-* Connection information for your DB
+* PrestoDB connection information

 # Documentation